joerdav/xc/doc/content/task-syntax/dependencies.md

 menu: { main: { parent: 'task-syntax', weight: 10 } }
 ---

-## How to create a dependency between two tasks

-You can run another before the task you're trying to run as a dependency.
+## Task Dependencies

+The `requires` attribute can be used to define tasks that should be run prior to another task.

+## Syntax

 For example, you want to run a task to deploy your code, but you want to run all the unit tests and linters before that happens.